Karankabi-15/NLP-speech-recognizer/README.md

-Sure!
-Let's update the project description to focus on the new uploaded file, `NLP Speech Recognizer.ipynb`, assuming it involves building and using a natural language processing model for speech recognition.
+`NLP Speech Recognizer.ipynb`, assuming it involves building and using a natural language processing model for speech recognition.
 Here is the detailed project description:

 ---